romanmikh/trading_strategies/README.md

 7. Implementation
 Real-Time Data: For real-world application, you need to integrate real-time data feeds.
-Automation: Automate the process of data fetching, prediction, and potentially trading (if that's an end goal).
+Automation: Automate the process of data fetching, prediction, and trading.

 Libraries: Pandas for data manipulation, NumPy for numerical operations, Matplotlib/Seaborn for visualization, scikit-learn for basic ML models, TensorFlow/Keras or PyTorch for neural networks.